mkatherine/VoiceHackers/README.md

 <p align="center">
   <img width="683" alt="Screenshot 2025-03-13 at 1 59 22 PM" src="https://github.com/user-attachments/assets/7cfbf9d3-9540-46cc-ab12-870523edd22d" />
 </p>
 The result is a cell array of MFCCs unique to each speaker.
 We then remove the K = 0 coefficient from the cell array as it is the coefficient that is affected by the change in speaker volume.
+Removing it will remove the difference in volume between the two speakers.

 ## Vector Quantization Test 5-6
 In this stage the centroid of each MFCC for every speaker is obtained and collated into a codebook.
 The function LBG.m generates the codebook.
 The design parameters here are e () and K or M (number of clusters)